Best Supplements for Health - Learn More | Cooper Complete

 Quercetin Complex Supplement

-Quercefit® Quercetin Phytosome, the highly absorbable form of quercetin, the digestive enzyme bromelain, and vitamin C physician formulated to support inhibited histamine response, respiratory, and healthy immune function.†
+Quercetin, stinging nettles, the digestive enzyme bromelain, N-Acetyl-L-Cysteine, and vitamin C physician formulated to support inhibited histamine response, respiratory, and healthy immune function.†

 $36.48 Add to cart

-Turmeric curcumin—a substance found in turmeric root that has been used in India for thousands of years—is said to have many health benefits.
-In fact, reports show curcumin can be effective at slowing the amount of joint inflammation.
-Cooper Complete Turmeric Curcumin Supplement contains curcuminoids which fight free radicals to reduce stress, improve brain health and help boost serotonin and dopamine—your happy hormones.
-Cooper Complete Joint Health contains a unique blend of glucosamine, chondroitin sulfate, magnesium, gelatin and bromelain to aid in reducing joint pain.
-Glucosamine—an amino sugar—aids in building and maintaining the connective cartilage around the body’s joints.
+Turmeric curcumin—a substance found in turmeric root that has been used in India for thousands of years—is said to have many health benefits†.
+In fact, reports show that curcumin can be effective in slowing the progression of joint inflammation†.
+Cooper Complete Turmeric Curcumin Supplement contains curcuminoids which fight free radicals to reduce stress, improve brain health and help boost serotonin and dopamine—your happy hormones†.
+Cooper Complete Joint Health contains a unique blend of glucosamine, chondroitin sulfate, magnesium, gelatin and bromelain to aid in reducing joint pain†.
+Glucosamine—an amino sugar—aids in building and maintaining the connective cartilage around the body’s joints†.

 An important component of an exercise program is recovery.
-Quercetin supplementation has been shown to enhance physical performance and help accelerate muscle recovery.
-In a controlled study on healthy triathletes, more than 11% of the athletes who took one tablet of 250 mg Quercefit® quercetin phytosome twice daily saw a reduction in their race times after 14 days of supplementation in addition to lower post-run muscular pain, cramps and post-exercise recovery time.
-Also, one hour after their final run, athletes demonstrated lower oxidative stress levels, which have been associated with delayed recovery from exercise fatigue.
-Cooper Complete Quercetin Complex combines 250 mg of Quercefit® quercetin phytosome with bromelain and vitamin C to support cardio-metabolic function.
+Quercetin supplementation has been shown to enhance physical performance and help accelerate muscle recovery†.
+In a controlled study on healthy triathletes, more than 11% of the athletes who took one tablet of 250 mg Quercefit quercetin phytosome twice daily experienced a reduction in their race times after 14 days of supplementation, in addition to lower post-run muscular pain, cramps, and post-exercise recovery time†.
+Additionally, one hour after their final run, athletes exhibited lower oxidative stress levels, which have been linked to delayed recovery from exercise fatigue†.
+Cooper Complete Quercetin Complex combines 400 mg of quercetin dihydrate with bromelain, stinging nettle, vitamin C, and N-acetyl-L-cysteine to support cardiovascular and metabolic function.

 Take The Right Supplements For You

 Each of us is unique—there is no one-size-fits-all solution when it comes to supplementation.
-For example, many women do not meet the recommended dietary intake of calcium.
-A woman who drinks three servings of milk daily likely won’t need a calcium supplement.
-Likewise, a woman who does not include dairy in her diet may need to supplement with calcium.
-Talk with your doctor about your diet and which supplements may be right for you.
+For example, many women do not meet the recommended dietary intake of calcium†.
+A woman who drinks three servings of milk daily likely won’t need a calcium supplement†.
+Likewise, a woman who does not include dairy in her diet may need to supplement with calcium†.
+Discuss your diet with your doctor and explore which supplements may be appropriate for you and your habits.

 Questions or concerns about which supplement to start with?
 Consider taking a vitamin needs assessment to help you find the right supplements in minutes, personalized just for you and contact Cooper Complete with any questions or concerns.